 New postdoctoral fellowship to be pivotal in recruiting star African and African American Studies scholars to Rice

-Terrence Gee ’86, a member of the Humanities Advisory Board Members of the Rice University School of Humanities Advisory Board. and Rice's Board of Trustees, and his wife Terry have created the Dr. Anthony B. Pinn Postdoctoral Fellowship in the Center for African and African American Studies (CAAAS).
+Terrence Gee ’86, a member of the Humanities Advisory Board and Rice's Board of Trustees, and his wife Terry have created the Dr. Anthony B. Pinn Postdoctoral Fellowship in the Center for African and African American Studies (CAAAS).
 The fund honors the center's founding, Anthony Pinn, the Agnes Cullen Arnold Professor of Humanities and professor of Religion, who in 2021, was elected to the American Academy of Arts and Sciences, the nation's foremost society of Scholars.
 With this gift, we will be able to recruit cutting-edge young scholars t Rice to share research, to collaborate with CAAAS faculty across the Humanities and Social Sciences, and to reach our interdisciplinary African and African American Studies undergraduate minor.

 Summer archaeological travel grants for student research created in honor of late Charles Garside

 A gift from Bruce Dunlevie ’79 to our Ancient Mediterranean Civilizations (AMC) Program will allow AMC majors to participate in summer archaeological excavations at sites all over the world.
 AMC students have previously excavated at sites in Italy, Greece, Bulgaria and Mongolia, to name a few.
-The gift from Mr. Dunlevie, a Humanities Advisory Board Members of the Rice University School of Humanities Advisory Board. member who studied English and History at Rice, is named in memory of Charles Garside, one of the most influential professors of late Medieval and early Renaissance history.
+The gift from Mr. Dunlevie, a Humanities Advisory Board member who studied English and History at Rice, is named in memory of Charles Garside, one of the most influential professors of late Medieval and early Renaissance history.
 “Receiving hands-on field training under expert guidance abroad is a fundamental complement to the academic training our students receive in the classroom at Rice, and is often singled out by our graduates as one of the most formative experiences of their undergraduate careers,” said Sophie Crawford-Brown, assistant professor of Art History and program director.
 “Thanks to Bruce Dunlevie’s unstinting support, AMC students will continue to be part of exciting new discoveries across the globe.”

 Comic Art Teaching and Study Workshop receives rare comic art gift